 It’s one of my proud boasts that I’ve ridden the entire route of La Clasica, just not all of it on the same day!
 If (some of) the boys are lucky, I might just whip up a few batches of cakes for the race finish.
 Tasty treats are always welcome after many hours in the saddle.

-Typically, our trip to the Clasica San Sebastian forms part of a longer trip but occasionally, like this year, we fly down.
+Typically, our visit to the Clasica San Sebastian forms part of a longer trip but occasionally, like this year, we fly down.
 In the past we’ve flown to Bordeaux and hired a car.
 This year my beloved decided we would fly to San Sebastian (via Madrid) and stay in the centre, close to all the action.
 He booked the flight back in March and gave me the confirmations which I filed in chronological order in my big fat holiday file.

 On the Sunday before we were due to depart for our five-day trip to San Sebastian, I took out the confirmation of our flight booking to check the luggage allowance.
 When I entered my name plus the booking reference into the Iberia site, it advised me that no such reference existed on the system.
 Alarm bells started to ring.
 My beloved undertook a mercy dash to the airport to resolve the issue – several months in the dog house and complete removal of privileges at stake.
 He returned with a contact number and was put through immediately to an extremely helpful gentleman who obviously didn’t work in their call centre.